karisuchy/surfs_up/README.md

 ## Overview

-The goal of this project is to help others develop a plan to open a Surf n' Shake Shop on Hawaii's O'ahu island.
+The goal of this project is to help others develop a plan to open a Surf n' Shake Shop on Hawaii's Oahu island.
 The shop will serve surf boards and ice cream to locals and tourists.

-I analyzed weather patterns to make sure precipitation and temperatures are ideal for this type of shop.
+I analyzed weather patterns to make sure precipitation and temperatures are ideal for this type of shop by using the following resources:

+- SQLAlchemy to query the SQLite database.
+- Jupyter/Python SQLite and SQLAlchemy to query and analyze the data.
+- Matplotlib to graph results of the analysis.
+- VS Code to design a Flask application to share the findings in a webage.

 ## Resources

 - Data Sources:climate_analysis.ipynb, hawaii.sqlite
-- Software: Python 3.7, VS Studio Code 1.62.3, Jupyter 6.3.0, Pandas 1.2.4, SQLite, SQLAlchemy, Flask
+- Software: Python 3.7, VS Studio Code 1.62.3, Jupyter 6.3.0, Matplotlib, Pandas 1.2.4, SQLite, SQLAlchemy, Flask

 ## Results